bschooled/fio-sql-bench/README.md

 ## Current Highlights

 - Native self-contained HTML reports for both per-run and historical views; no external module is required to render the dashboards.
+- Compatible with both PowerShell 7 and Windows PowerShell 5.1, including Windows Server builds where `ConvertFrom-Json -Depth` is unavailable.
 - SQL-aware latency interpretation in the console and HTML, including `P99.9`, worst-worker `P99`, and stability (`CV`) indicators.
-- Optional `-EnableLogs` telemetry that captures windowed fio throughput, IOPS, and completion-latency logs and surfaces them as diagnostics charts.
+- Optional `-EnableLogs` telemetry that captures windowed fio throughput, IOPS, and completion-latency logs and, on SMB targets, host-side SMB client PerfMon counters for latency, queue depth, and credit stalls.
+- Diagnostics charts focus on steady-state behavior by trimming early warmup windows, applying light smoothing, and capping isolated burst spikes in the rendered view.
+- Optional fio pacing caps via `-ThroughputCapMBps` and `-IopsCap`, with workload-aware limiter selection when both are supplied.
+- Optional `-Optimized` SMB mode that applies a benchmark-oriented client tuning pass for the active run and restores the original settings afterward.
 - An `All` profile that runs the built-in workload set in an efficiency-oriented order and emits one parent historical report for the batch.
-- Historical dashboards that keep profiles separated, compare each run against the previous run in the same profile, and surface diagnostics readiness explicitly.
+- Historical dashboards that keep profiles separated, compare each run against the previous run in the same profile, surface diagnostics readiness explicitly, and call out steady-state averages separately from peak observed values.

 Raw device benchmarking is intentionally blocked to reduce destructive risk.